DeLesseps Morrison Jr.: Early life

 Toni Morrison was born in New Orleans but spent the summers of his childhood in New Roads, Louisiana, his father's stomping grounds, with his cousins from the Morrison and Claiborne families.
 When he was 21, he attended law school in Buenos Aires, Argentina and became fully fluent in Spanish, then returned to Louisiana State University to obtain a law degree.
 He traveled extensively in south America, but his favorite country was Brazil, where he met his best man at his second wedding, and who steered him to learn the production of ethanol.
 He wanted to hire the Brazilian company to produce his Ethanol Plant in New Iberia, LA, but the investors overruled him and hired French engineers instead, which resulted in high cost overruns.
 In the mid 1990s, he had a home in Guatemala City, Guatemala, where he was developing engineering projects to be built and operated in Houston and New Orleans.
 Also, he shared an apartment in New York city with his second wife, Marianne Mason, and they divided their time between New York, New Orleans, and then Guatemala in his later years.

 Career

 Politics

-After being elected to serve a two-year term in Washington, DC as President of the Young Democrats of America, Morrison won a seat in the legislature in 1974 and was elected to full terms in 1975 and again in 1979.
+After being elected to serve a two-year term in Washington, D.C., as president of the Young Democrats of America, Morrison won a seat in the legislature in 1974 and was elected to full terms in 1975 and again in 1979.
 He was also able to negotiate free tuition for all foreign national teachers working in Louisiana sponsored by the Cordell Hull Foundation for International Education, now based in New York City.
 He is listed in Marquis' "Who's Who in American Politics."